Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

 Another year, another big soccer/football tournament!
 This time it’s the top international competition in Asia, the [Asian Cup](http://www.the-afc.com/asiancup/) hosted in the U.A.E.
 In this blog post I’ll be covering (responsible) web-scraping, data wrangling (tidyverse FTW!), and of course, data visualization with `ggplot2`.
+All of the code and data below is also uploaded in my [soccer_ggplots](https://github.com/Ryo-N7/soccer_ggplots) Github repo.

 Let’s get started!